-This international study opportunity to Paris is part of the semester-long course entitled "Paris: The City that Shaped American Culture, Art, Fashion and Literature," students will examine the associations between dressing and storytelling within an urban space.
-Through a sustained and in-depth study of fashion and dress culture as they appear in literature, film and popular culture, students will analyze the influence of apparel on the way individuals construct their identities and establish their place in society.
+This international study opportunity to Paris was part of the semester-long course entitled "Paris: The City that Shaped American Culture, Art, Fashion and Literature," students examined the associations between dressing and storytelling within an urban space.
+Through a sustained and in-depth study of fashion and dress culture as they appear in literature, film and popular culture, students analyzed the influence of apparel on the way individuals construct their identities and establish their place in society.

-This international study experience takes place over spring break during the 2014 Spring semester.
+This international study experience took place over spring break during the 2014 Spring semester.

 Paris: The City that Shaped American Culture, Art, Fashion and Literature is a 3-credit hour course that fulfills Major course requirements for Fashion Design and Fashion Merchandising, as well as General Education requirements or electives, for all Baccalaureate majors.